bearlyplayz/subathon-timer/README.md

 6. JS tab → Replace with [`script.js`](./script.js).
 7. Fields tab → Replace the full contents of [`fields.json`](./fields.json) → Save.
 8. Adjust values (fonts, colors, seconds per event, permissions).
+   - (Optional) Enable persistence in the Logic section if you want the timer to retain time & run/pause state across restarts.
 9. Position & scale the widget on the overlay canvas.
 10. Save Overlay → Launch Preview → Test by triggering events or using chat commands.